fred0r/HLStatsX-Windmill-Theme/README.md

 ### Prerequisites

-* Working HLStatsX:CE by (StarterClan v1.11.3)[https://github.com/startersclan/hlstatsx-community-edition].
+* Working HLStatsX:CE by [StarterClan v1.11.3](https://github.com/startersclan/hlstatsx-community-edition).
 May work with others.
 Please let me know and I'll update the docs.
-* FTP or cpanel access to upload files to the web server running Sourcebans++
+* FTP or cpanel access to upload files to the web server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>